Waxwing

 Colours

-As I flicked through the film’s mood boards and behind the scenes shots, I got a real sense for the transitional from Winter to Spring – such a colourful process, but I purposely picked muted colours that almost gravitated towards the darkness in the film.
+As I flicked through the film’s mood boards and behind-the-scenes shots, I got a real sense of the transitional from Winter to Spring – such a colourful process, but I purposely picked muted colours that almost gravitated towards the darkness in the film.

 Grid system